RESLOPE GLOBAL

 The agenda involves an international collaboration with scientists from Italy, Kenya, Tanzania, Botswana, Nigeria, India, Brazil and the United States.
 All are interested in implementing the new method in their respective countries.
 Scientists and engineers from Denmark and the Netherlands are providing expertise on earthmoving and agricultural economics.

 ReSlope and its international collaborators are raising funds for research and development and for the development of testing pilots to address applications in different regions.
-Due to its global scope, we plan to start by raising $1 million through crowdfunding.
 We expect to obtain follow-up funding from each respective government and subsequently large-scale funding from world organizations for worldwide implementation.
 The pilots will be developed initially in the Sub-Sahara regions.

 The agenda requires research and development (R&D, with emphasis on the D) on issues such as climate patterns, soil and geochemistry, agronomics, earthmoving, and ecological impacts, to name a few.
 ReSlope is developing a “division of labor” so each research group will concentrate on areas of its competence.